hill-sawer1/awesome-quickshell/README.md

 # awesome-quickshell
 A collection of great quickshell shells!
 Thanks for the idea Flatbread1!
-Layout heavily inspired (basically copied) from [Gorgeous-GRUB](https://github.com/Jacksaur/Gorgeous-GRUB/).
+Layout heavily inspired (copied) from [Gorgeous-GRUB](https://github.com/Jacksaur/Gorgeous-GRUB/).

 |    |    |    |
 |:-------:|:-------:|:---------:|